wladimirgrf/docs/source/includes/_transaction.md

 Transactions are grouped into blocks and about every 10 minutes, a new block of transactions is sent out, becoming part of the transaction log (Blockchain), which indicates the transaction has been made (more-or-less) official.
 Once a transaction has been successfully mined in the blockchain, you can say that you transferred a certain amount of BTC to another address.

-Bitchain's Transaction API allows you to look up information about unconfirmed transactions, query transactions based on their id (hash), create and propagate your own transactions.
+BitChain's Transaction API allows you to look up information about unconfirmed transactions, query transactions based on their id (hash), create and propagate your own transactions.

 ## Transaction Endpoint